ibg101/dex_pulse/README.md

 ## Architecture

 - **Rust-Based**: The project is written in Rust to leverage its performance and memory safety features.
-- **Custom Transaction Parsers**: Transaction instruction parsers are custom-built and located in the utils/parser/ directory.
-These parsers handle the analysis of transactions without relying on external libraries, which reduces overhead and increases speed.
+- **Custom Instruction Parsers**: Instruction parsers are custom-built and located in the utils/parser/ directory.
+These parsers handle the analysis of instructions without relying on external libraries, which reduces overhead and increases speed.
 - **Custom Lightweight RpcClient**: The project uses a custom, lightweight RpcClient and located in the rpc/ directory, which avoids the need for Solana crates and provides minimal overhead for maximum performance when interacting with Solana RPC.
 - **Support for Multiple DEXs**: While the current implementation supports Raydium and Meteora, the architecture allows for easy extension to additional Solana-based DEX platforms in the future.
 - **Modular Architecture**: The project is divided into several modular components, each designed to handle specific tasks.
 This structure allows for clean separation of concerns and scalability.